-GEN105 Introduction to Comunication - 3c/h This course provides an overview of the basic concepts of communication and the skills necessary to communicate in a variety of contexts.
+This course provides an overview of the basic concepts of communication and the skills necessary to communicate in various contexts.
 Emphasis is placed on communication theories and techniques used in interpersonal, group, public, intercultural, and mass communication situations.
-Upon completion, students should be able to explain and illustrate the forms and purposes of human communication in a variety of contexts.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirements in speech/communication.
+Upon completion, students should be able to explain and illustrate the forms and purposes of human communication in various contexts.
+This course has been approved to meet the core requirements of the Comprehensive Articulation Agreement in speech/communication.

-GEN 106 Environmental Sciences and social impact - 3c/ h The Environmental Sciences and social impact course belongs to the block of general education courses, it is of a theoretical-practical nature and its purpose is to study the different scientific disciplines whose main objective is to search for and understand the relationships that human beings maintain with themselves, with nature and society.
-It implies a multidisciplinary area of study that covers different elements such as the study of environmental problems, the proposal of sustainable development models and the impact that environmental changes have on communities and society in general.
+GEN 106 ENVIRONMENTAL SCIENCES AND SOCIAL IMPACT - 3C/H

+The Environmental Science and Social Impact course is part of the general education curriculum, combining theoretical and practical components.
+Its purpose is to study various scientific disciplines aimed at understanding the relationships between humans, nature, and society.
+It involves a multidisciplinary field of study that covers different elements, such as the analysis of environmental issues, the proposal of sustainable development models, and the impact of environmental changes on communities and society as a whole.